LLNL/sundials/doc/cvodes/guide/source/Usage/ADJ.rst

 .. c:function:: int CVodeSetJacTimesRhsFnB(void * cvode_mem, int which, CVRhsFn jtimesRhsFn)

-   The function :c:func:`CVodeSetJacTimesRhsFn` specifies an alternative ODE right-hand side function for use in the internal Jacobian-vector product difference quotient approximation.
+   The function :c:func:`CVodeSetJacTimesRhsFnB` specifies an alternative ODE right-hand side function for use in the internal Jacobian-vector product difference quotient approximation.